lucee/lucee-docs/docs/04.guides/04.cookbooks/21.Exeception-Output/page.md

 ---
 title: Exception Output
 id: exception-output
+related:
+- tag-catch
+- tag-rethrow
+- tag-throw
+- tag-try
+categories:
+- debugging
 ---

 ## Output Exceptions ##
-Here we can see how the lucee output the exception on web browser.
+This is how you catch and display Lucee exceptions to the web browser.

 #### Example ####